canonical/kafka-operator/docs/how-to/oauth.md

 (how-to-enable-oauth-through-hydra)=
-# Enable Oauth through Hydra
+# Enable OAuth through Hydra

 Versions used for this integration example: